 - Ethical and social issues in computing are areas of great importance to the field of computer science.
 Unlike a typical course in computer science that focuses on technical content, the moral issues that will be discussed in this course are complicated and there are no algorithms that will enable a student to solve a moral problem as easily as a binary search.
 In accepting the premise that technology is value-laden, this course in designed to provide a framework for evaluating ethical dilemmas and making decisions related to technology whether it is technical, economical, political, social or personal.

-M.S. in Technology Leadership Elective Courses
+Technology Leadership Elective Courses

 Information Security Management